microsoft/mixed-reality-extension-sdk/animation-proposal.md

 #### Add `Context.interpolate` method

-Add an `interpolate` method to the `Actor` and `Asset` classes.
+Add an `interpolate` method to the `Context` class.
 Calling `interpolate` starts a lerp operation on the host, and returns a Promise that will resolve after `seconds` time has elapsed or the interpolation is otherwise canceled.

 ```ts
 /**